 - Generate a report at the end of the quarter to show points per student in each grade.

 - Data must be stored persistently.
 Storage may be in a relational database, a document-oriented NoSQL database, flat text files, flat JSON, or XFBLA Middle School files.

 - The user interface must be a GUI with a minimum of five different control types including such things as drop-down lists, text fields, checkboxes, date pickers, or other relevant control types.

 - All data entry must be validated with appropriate user notification and error messages including the use of required fields.

 - Competitors must prepare programs.
 Advisers and other individuals are not permitted to help.

 - The solution must run standalone with no programming errors.

 - Data must be free of viruses/malware.
 Any entry with contaminated data will not be judged.

-- Competitors must show the judges any of the following that are applicable: readme file, source code, documentation of templates/libraries used, documentation of copyrighted material used.
+- Competitors must include for the judges any of the following that are applicable: readme file, source code, documentation of templates/libraries used, documentation of copyrighted material used.

 - Certain types of processes require that each record in the file be processed.
 Coding & Programming focuses on these procedural style processing systems.
 This event tests the programmer’s skill in designing a useful, efficient, and effective program.

 All FBLA members in Grades 9 through 12 are eligible to compete.
-This is an individual event.
+This can be an individual event or a team event..
 Each competitor must pay the SLC registration fee and attend the State Leadership Conference.